FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 #### Add action (POST request)

 The following snippet shows how to create an action in the frinx-test YANG file by using the 'frinx-callpoint@2022-06-22.yang' extension.
-Here it is also needed to import 'tailf-common.yang'.
+It is also necessary to import 'tailf-common.yang'.
 The action consists of:

 1. Action name defined by 'tailf:action'.
 2. Suffix of the remote endpoint defined by 'fcal:url'.